 Constructing new facilities that comply with 34 C.F.R.
 104.23 and 28 C.F.R.
 35.151.

-Any other methods that would result in making services, programs, and activities accessible to individuals with disabilities.
+Any other methods that result in making services, programs, and activities accessible to individuals with disabilities.

-Structural changes in existing facilities need not be made when other methods will achieve compliance with Title II of the Americans with Disabilities Act and its implementing regulation.
-In choosing among available alternatives for meeting these requirements, the Board shall give priority to methods that offer services, programs, and activities to qualified individuals with disabilities in the most integrated setting appropriate.
+A district is not required to make structural changes in existing facilities when other methods will achieve compliance with Title II of the Americans with Disabilities Act and its implementing regulation.
+In choosing among available alternatives for meeting these requirements, a district shall give priority to methods that offer services, programs, and activities to qualified individuals with disabilities in the most integrated setting appropriate.

 28 C.F.R.
 35.150; 34 C.F.R.
 104.22